How to deprovision devices that were previously auto-provisioned

 You may find it necessary to deprovision devices that were previously auto-provisioned through the Device Provisioning Service.
 For example, a device may be sold or moved to a different IoT hub, or it may be lost, stolen, or otherwise compromised.

 In general, deprovisioning a device involves two steps:

-Disenroll the device from your provisioning service, to prevent future auto-provisioning.
-Depending on whether you want to revoke access temporarily or permanently, you may want to either disable or delete an enrollment entry.
+Disenroll the device from your provisioning service to prevent future auto-provisioning.
+Depending on whether you want to revoke access temporarily or permanently, you can either disable or delete an enrollment entry.
 For devices that use X.509 attestation, you may want to disable/delete an entry in the hierarchy of your existing enrollment groups.

 - To learn how to disenroll a device, see How to disenroll a device from Azure IoT Hub Device Provisioning Service.